thefungiz/nebmyco/src/pages/index.md

 ---
 templateKey: index-page
 title: Nebraska Mycological Society
-image: /img/img_0204.jpg
+image: /img/img_0204.webp
 heading: Welcome to the Nebraska Mycological Society!
-subheading: Fungi enthusiasts from the Cornhusker State
+subheading: We are a community of mycophiles from Nebraska and surrounding areas.
 mainpitch:
   title: Who are we?
 We're the fungiz and fungalz
   description: >